DUKE42web/DUKE/general-info/general-info/react-notes/react-components.md

 > Note
 >
 > This lifecycle was previously named `componentWillMount`.
 That name will continue to work until version 17.
-Use the [`rename-unsafe-lifecycles` codemod](https://github.com/reactjs/react-codemod#rename-unsafe-lifecycles) to automatically update your components.
+Use the [`rename-unsafe-lifecycles` codemod](https:
+> //github.com/reactjs/react-codemod#rename-unsafe-lifecycles) to automatically update your components.

 `UNSAFE_componentWillMount()` is invoked just before mounting occurs.
 It is called before `render()`, therefore calling `setState()` synchronously in this method will not trigger an extra rendering.
-Generally, we recommend using the `constructor()` instead for initializing state.
+Generally, we recommend using the ` constructor()` instead for initializing state.

 Avoid introducing any side-effects or subscriptions in this method.
 For those use cases, use `componentDidMount()` instead.

 This is the only lifecycle method called on server rendering.

-***
+---

 #### `UNSAFE_componentWillReceiveProps()`